carroting/160final/README.md

 160final
 ## TEN DAYS OF NOTHING

+This short game uses sprites and images from MapleStory, an MMORPG developed by Wizet.

 **HOW TO RUN GAME FILES:**
 1. Download all files
 2. Run main.py on IDLE or any other compatible platform